uxebu/uxebu.com/content/index.md

 Address & Phone
 ===============

-uxebu was founded in 2008 and is based in Augsburg, Amsterdam and Palo Alto.
+uxebu was founded in 2008 and is based in Augsburg and Amsterdam.

 **uxebu GmbH**
 Fraunhofer Str.
 31e